City of Atlanta Office of the Public Defender

 What type of cases does the public defender’s office handle?

 The public defender’s office handles criminal charges only.
-If the police have arrested you and given you a ticket that charges you with violating a law, then the public defender’s office can help you.
+If the police have arrested you and/or given you a ticket that charges you with violating a law, then the public defender’s office can help you.

 How do I get a public defender?